cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 ### ThermalZone

-Zone of a building which serves as space unit for building heating/cooling simulations, a thermal zone is considered as isothermal.
+ThermalZone is instantiated as a zone of a building, which serves as space unit for building heating/cooling simulations.
+A thermal zone is considered as isothermal.
 It is a semantic object, with an optional geometry, which may be or not related to a geometric entity (`gml:Building`, `gml:BuildingPart`, `gml:Room` etc.).